Severe Weather Awareness Week 2026

-We're kicking off Severe Weather Awareness Week this year preparing you and your household from the jump.
-Take some of these tips and practice them, either mentally or physically so you know how to respond with severe weather rolls in.
+We kicked off Severe Weather Awareness Week this year, preparing you and your household from the jump.
+Take some of these tips and practice them, either mentally or physically, so you know how to respond when severe weather rolls in.

 When severe weather is in the forecast, WeatherNation and NWS Meteorologists will communicate the level and proximity of the threat through watches and warnings.
 A WATCH is issued when conditions are favorable for severe weather development and you should have a safe place ready.
 A WARNING is issued when severe weather is happening or imminent.
 If a warning is issued, it's time to take shelter immediately!